Snacks and Emotions:

 Bottom line

-Perhaps Roald Dahl indeed before his time in predicting modern day science theories around food and its impact on how we feel when he wrote Charlie and The Chocolate Factory before his time.
-Whether it’s the chemicals and neurotransmitters in your brain, the memories unlocked, or the cultural perceptions interfering your emotions whilst eating, food clearly has a tremendous influence over our emotions and mood.
+Perhaps Roald Dahl was indeed before his time in predicting modern day science theories around food and its impact on how we feel when he wrote Charlie and The Chocolate Factory.
+Whether it’s the chemicals and neurotransmitters in your brain, the memories unlocked, or the cultural perceptions interfering with your emotions while eating, food clearly has a tremendous influence over our emotions and mood.
 There are ways to utilise this influence for the better, and learning to take control of these signals is key.

 "Your Gut Knows" podcast by SANNO